 Site WP2 - Land adjacent to Meadow Close for approximately 10 new affordable dwellings and around 2 open market houses to be a mix of 2-3 bed homes in line with current local housing needs as identified.

-Development in on these sites must adhere to the Design Code set out in Appendix A.
+Development in on these sites should have regard to the Design Code set out in Appendix A.